Food & Charities

 - Uncut fruit and vegetables

-All other foods activities will require registration.
-For more details, visit the Food Registration webpage.
+All other foods activities will require food registration and permit.
+For more details, visit the Food Registration webpage or to apply for registration or lodge a notification, visit Apply for Food Registration webpage.

 As well as the food safety fact sheets available on this webpage, there are food safety guides and programs available for community groups to utilise.
 Visit the Food Safety Supervisor & Programs webpage for copies.